MGTheTrain/e-commerce-service/README.md

 ## Documentation

-Explore the Web API architecture [here](./docs/api-design/web-api-structure.md).
+Explore the Web API structure [here](./docs/api-design/web-api-structure.md).
 For more details on the use case overview [checkout following diagram](./docs/diagrams/use-case-overview.mmd).
 For more details on user roles and permissions required for RBAC [checkout following diagram](./docs/diagrams/user-roles-and-permissions-mapping.mmd).

 Copy contents of the [swagger.json](./docs/api-design/swagger.json) to the [Swagger Online editor](https://editor.swagger.io/).
 Results should resemble following snippet: